 Snow storage areas should be kept free of trash and debris.
 At a minimum, trash and debris should be removed from planned snow storage areas prior to the winter season and following snow melt in the spring.
-Snow is not stored in areas that are unstable, areas of potential erosion, or high points where snow may melt and collect debris as runoff beore it enters the stormwater system.

 Salt and Sand Storage